-Canisius College is the largest private university in Western New York State, located in a residential neighborhood in North-Central Buffalo.
-Approximately 2,213 students from 21 different countries pursue over 100 majors, minors, specializations, and pre-professional programs in the College of Arts and Sciences, the School of Business, and the School of Education and Human Services.
-The College also provides dedicated programming for international students, tutoring support, English-language support, the Griff Center for Student Success, academic mentoring and advising, study abroad opportunities, and 90 student-run clubs and organizations, including an active student government.
+Canisius University is the largest private university in Western New York State, located in a residential neighborhood in North-Central Buffalo.
+Approximately 2,200 students from 21 different countries pursue over 100 majors, minors, specializations, and pre-professional programs in the College of Arts and Sciences, the School of Business, and the School of Education and Human Services.
+The University also provides dedicated programming for international students, tutoring support, English-language support, the Griff Center for Student Success, academic mentoring and advising, study abroad opportunities, and 90 student-run clubs and organizations, including an active student government.

 Fordham University is a private Jesuit research university with two campuses in the Bronx and Manhattan, New York.
-Approximately 16,972 students choose from more than 60 majors in nine undergraduate, graduate, and professional schools, with an international undergraduate population of 7.5%.
+More than 16,000 students choose from more than 60 majors in nine undergraduate, graduate, and professional schools, with an international undergraduate population of 7.5%.
 International student orientations at the start of each semester, full- and part-time ESL program options, and student cultural organizations and activities are offered on both campuses.

 Georgian Court University